 Bangkok’s Flower Market is open 24 hours a day with the best times to visit being late at night or just before dawn.
-The market is visually stunning and a walk through is a must.
-You can also find some fruits and vegetables for sale.
+The market is visually stunning and a walkthrough is a must.
+You can also find fruits and vegetables for sale.

 You can take the Chao Praya River Boat Express to Pier number 6, Pak Klong Talat.
 The flower market is on Chak Phet Road, close to Memorial Bridge.

-Tip: Don’t be fooled by a greenish archway titled “Flower Market.”
+Don’t be fooled by a greenish archway titled “Flower Market.”
 This is not the flower market, but rather an interesting vegetable market to walk through.
-It’s very local and bustling with daily activities.
+It’s very local, though, and bustling with daily activities.

 Bangkok is famous for its mega malls.
 The main 3 are Siam Paragon, Central World, and MBK.
-All 3 malls scale upwards and cover vast square footage.
-The food courts, restaurants, and markets located within in them tend to be just as big a draw as the shopping itself!
+All 3 malls scale upwards and cover vast amounts of square footage.
+The food courts, restaurants, and markets located within them tend to be just as big a draw as the shopping itself!

 Siam Paragon and MBK can be reached from the Siam Station on the BTS Skytrain.
-Central World can be reached from the Chit Lom Station, just one stop away from Siam.
+Central World can be reached from the Chit Lom Station, just 1 stop away from Siam.

-Siam Paragon is for luxury brands like Cartier and Louis Vitton.
-There’s also a multi-plex movie theater, an aquarium, a bowling alley, a karaoke center, an art exhibition hall, and an opera concert hall!
+Siam Paragon is known for luxury brands like Cartier and Louis Vitton.
+There’s also a multiplex movie theater, an aquarium, a bowling alley, a karaoke center, an art exhibition hall, and an opera concert hall!

 Tip: These malls make for excellent breaks from the sun and the heat.
 They are centrally located and have air conditioning and restrooms.

 Take the Underground Train from the Sukhumvit Station (connection with Asoke) or the Silom Station (connection with Sala Daeng).
-For easier access, get off at Kamphaeng Phet Station, NOT the Chatuchak Park Station.
+For easier access to the market, get off at Kamphaeng Phet Station, NOT the Chatuchak Park Station.

-Tip: If you are ready for some serious shopping, bring or buy a suitcase to load up all your goodies.
-For larger items, like housewares, there are UPS and DHL shipping booths along the main street within the market.
+Tip: If you’re ready for some serious shopping, bring or buy a suitcase to load up all your goodies.
+For larger items, like housewares, UPS and DHL have shipping booths along the main street within the market.

-Use the local water taxi (15 Baht) or buy an all-day Pass (150 Baht) for the Chao Praya River Boat Express to navigate to popular spots like The Grand Palace, Wat Pho, and the flower market.
+Use the local water taxi (15 Baht) or buy an all-day Tourist Pass (150 Baht) for the Chao Phraya River Boat Express to navigate to popular spots like The Grand Palace, Wat Pho, and the flower market.
 The BTS Skytrain Silom line connects with the Central Pier at Saphan Thaksin.